spolanski/blog/_posts/2017-05-01-A-word-about-skateboarding.md

 ## Skateboard pressure test

 Another stage was to perform skateboard pressure test simulation.
 It allowed to check the strength of the skateboard under the static loading.
 That is also a stage when the real geometry was introduced.
 I remember that it took me a while till I figured out how to model it.
 Luckily, since that time, the 3D scanning technology has evolved significantly.
-Thanks to that and (name of the guy) from GrabCAD, who scanned the skateboard, I can use it for the purpose of this blog.
+Thanks to that and <a href="https://grabcad.com/neomek-1">Neomek</a> from GrabCAD, who scanned the skateboard, I can use it for the purpose of this article.

 {% capture imagesrc %}00_skate/Skateboard.jpg{% endcapture %}
-{% capture imagetitle %}Results comparison{% endcapture %}
+{% capture imagetitle %}3D scan of skateboard{% endcapture %}
 <a href="{{site.url}}{{site.baseurl}}/assets/images/{{ imagesrc }}">{% picture post_landscape {{ imagesrc }} alt="{{ imagetitle }}" title="{{ imagetitle }}" %}</a>
 {: .center-image }

 <div style='position:relative;padding-bottom:57%'><iframe src='https://gfycat.com/ifr/WigglyHardtofindBlackpanther' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 When writing the thesis, I found some data from physical experiments which seem not to be available anymore (<a href="link">link</a>).
-Fortunately, I saved a laboratory test photo and the original results (<a href="link">here</a>).
+Fortunately, I saved a laboratory test photo and the original results (<a href="{{site.url}}{{site.baseurl}}/images/skate_graph.jpg">here</a>).
 The author performed strength tests of four decks, however he didn't state what kind of skateboards he had used.
 As a result of that, I had to assumed that my composite structure is the same as his.

 {% capture imagesrc %}00_skate/LabTest_photo.jpg{% endcapture %}
 {% capture imagetitle %}Testing station{% endcapture %}